 Cease Trade Orders

-The British Columbia Securities Commission issues cease trade orders against reporting and non-reporting issuers, as well as individuals, because they have failed to comply with securities regulations, particularly filing requirements.
+The BC Securities Commission issues cease trade orders against reporting and non-reporting issuers, as well as individuals, because they have failed to comply with securities regulations, particularly filing requirements.

 Cease trade orders (CTO) have effect in the jurisdiction that issues the order.
 If the issuer is reporting in more than one jurisdiction, the order may also have automatic effect in those other jurisdictions because of statutory reciprocal order provisions or the application of MI 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions.